Save the Hedgehogs

-How to stop the humble hedgehog disappearing from British gardens and countryside forever
+How to stop the humble hedgehog from disappearing from British gardens and countryside forever.

 When the humble hedgehog was crowned “Britain’s national species” in a BBC Wildlife Magazine poll and “Britain’s favourite mammal” in a Royal Society of Biology poll, no doubt, sentimentalised memories of Beatrix Potter’s The Tale of Mrs Tiggy-Winkle, played a role in swaying public opinion.